mkay313/project-gutenberg-analyzer/README.md

 # project-gutenberg-analyzer
-A Shiny app that uses the Project Gutenberg API to download books and generate book stats.
+A Shiny app that uses the Project Gutenberg API to generate book stats.

 This app is available via <a href="https://mzgw.shinyapps.io/gutenberg-book-analyzer/"> shiny apps</a>.